 - It's better to add a beveled edge to the clamps cheeks to prevent cutting the poles' sides.

-- It's counterproductive adding screw handles (yes, I've tried that), as they will interfere with each other (or must be made taller), with the chair, and making the piece cumbersome to pack.
-Also, the screwdriver will help to assemble/disassemble it much faster, and it is always with me anyway.
+- It's counterproductive adding screw handles (yes, I've tried that), as they will interfere with each other, with the chair, and making the clamp piece cumbersome to pack.
+Also, the electric screwdriver will help to assemble/disassemble it much faster, and it is always with me in the field anyway.